-Field sampling in 2022 was undertaken between the 30th of June to the 5th of July.
-Tidal data from the Tidal Unit, Maritime Safety Queensland was obtained for the Brisbane Bar throughout this study period (Figure 2.1) and was used to correct depth soundings to Australian Height Datum (AHD).
+Field sampling in 2023 was undertaken between the 20^{th of} July to the 1^{st of} August 2023.
+Tidal data from the Tidal Unit, Maritime Safety Queensland was obtained for the Brisbane Bar throughout this study period (Figure 1.2) and was used to correct depth soundings to Australian Height Datum (AHD).

-Figure 2.1 Tidal heights of Brisbane Bar during the 2022 survey
+Figure 2.1 Tidal Heights at Brisbane Bar

-Figure 2.2 shows: (i) Average annual rainfall; (ii) cumulative 12 month rainfall for 2001-2022, and (iii) monthly rainfall, for the period 2001-22, together with mean annual maximum temperature for the period 1995-22.
+Figure 2.2 shows: (i) Average annual rainfall; (ii) Annual rainfall for 2001-2023, and (iii) monthly rainfall, for the period 2001-23, together with mean annual maximum temperature for the period 1995-23.
+Key trends include monthly and annual rainfall spiking in La Niña events.

-Note: Data may not have completed quality control Observations made before 1910 may have used non-standard equipment Climate Data Online, Bureau of Meteorology Copyright Commonwealth of Australia, 2022
+Note: Data may not have completed quality control Observations made before 1910 may have used non-standard equipment Product Code: IDCJAC0002 Climate Data Online, Bureau of Meteorology Copyright Commonwealth of Australia, 2023